Released: 18th September 2000

 Given the intent of the single, the accompanying music video again borrows heavily from the conventions of the teen pop genre, as we find Billie Piper in a plush, futuristic apartment that is completely impractical as an abode.
 There are hi-tech panels on the wall, one of which operates a state-of-the-art video doorbell while another seems to make the furniture slide around and disappear at random.
 This was convenient in as much as it provides ample space for Billie Piper and her troupe of dancers to deliver their choreography.
 At one point, foliage appears in a room and is so dense, it seems she’s writhing her way through a jungle (just imagine the damp).
 Even the indoor water feature – either a remarkably clean pond or a very shallow swimming pool – has square platforms that only appear as they are stepped on, which seems like more of a hazard than anything else.
 If you hired this as an Airbnb, you’d want a refund.
 But it all makes sense and seems entirely logical for the purpose of a music video that looks super-expensive and is trying to reinforce Billie Piper’s image as cooler and more mature.
 Just to remove any doubt, there’s some obligatory titillation as she’s shown topless – albeit lying prone on a bed – at the start for absolutely no reason other than to remind everyone that she was old enough to take her clothes off now.
 Because that, apparently, is what would sway people, rather than just having confidence in the music.

 The bar for success had always been set remarkably – if not impossibly – high for Billie Piper, to the extent where anything less than #1 was deemed by her label to be nothing short of a disaster.
-Thus, although objectively speaking, the #4 peak of Something Deep Inside was hardly that bad, there’s little doubt that it would have caused consternation.
-That was still enough to keep her comfortably apace with her immediate rivals, but it seemed nothing less than being the leader of the pack would suffice.
+Thus, although objectively speaking, the #4 peak of Something Deep Inside was hardly that bad, there’s little doubt it caused consternation.
+While still enough to keep her comfortably apace with her immediate rivals, it seemed nothing less than being the leader of the pack would suffice.
 Therefore, now was not the time for Billie Piper to score her lowest charting hit, even if it was her sixth consecutive top-five single.
 More concerning was the performance of Walk Of Life.
 The album was released several weeks later and matched the #14 peak of her debut, but while Honey To The Bee racked up an impressive 23 weeks in the top 75, the follow-up managed just four.

 Evidently, there was some work to do.
 However, behind the scenes, Billie Piper was not in a good place.
 Her relationship with Ritchie Neville continued to draw torrents of abuse from jealous fans, while a fixation on her weight had developed into an addiction to laxatives and sleeping tablets.
 The unrelenting pressure on Billie Piper’s pop career had been there from the start, but now trapped in the middle of it was a young woman – still a teenager – who was spiralling.
 Perhaps, then, it’s almost a blessing Something Deep Inside didn’t reach #1, though it might not have seemed so at the time.
 A chart-topping single may only have reinforced to Billie Piper that anorexia is what she needed to put herself through to be a success.
 Instead, what this started to give her was the faintest glimmer of a way out.